 What are the alternatives to zero trust?

 Previous network security frameworks relied on perimeter defense to secure network resources.
 Applications and data were secured by firewalls, VPNs, and other static defenses.
 After a user had been authenticated, they had access to federated resources inside the network.
-More sensitive resources might be protected by multiple layers of security or heightened requirements, such as multi-factor authentication (MFA).
+More sensitive resources might be protected by multiple layers of security or heightened requirements, such as MFA.

 The drawback of these security approaches is that when a malicious actor has made it past the barrier, they have essentially unchallenged access to every resource within that barrier.
 Because most security breaches involve bad actors using valid credentials to access a network, this kind of passive security framework isn't sufficient to protect most systems.